-A joint event with Urban Design Group discussing latest practice in creating people-friendly neighbourhoods.
+A joint event with Urban Design Group to launch two new guides on low-traffic neighbourhoods and to discuss latest practice in creating people-friendly streets.
 Book here.

 31 January 2019 – 6:00pm for 6:30pm – 8:15pm